GuilhermeMendes1503/GuilhermeMendes1503/README.md

 <h1 align="center">Hi 👋, I'm Guilherme Mendes</h1>

 ### Glad to see you here!
-I’m a Cetificated system development technician and computer science student currently on my third semester, currently looking to expand my knolege on java, and looking for my first development team experiency.
+I’m a Cetificated system development technician and computer science student currently on my third semester, currently looking to expand my knolege on java.

 - 🎯 My carrer objective is become a Project Manager.